markdwags/Razor/help/docs/guide/layers.md

+---
+title: Script Layers
+description: A list of all script layers for Razor
+---

 # Layers Overview

 If the command you're using requires a `layername` (such as `dropitem`) can use any of the following keywords (case insensitive):